What is customer experience management?

 How is the after-sale period?
 Do you follow up to ask for feedback on how you could improve the customer experience?

 Considering how customer experience feels at each stage of the customer journey will help you solidify your customer experience management and get the most of your efforts to deliver a best-in-class customer experience.
+The simple human experience framework of gather, analyze, visualize, and act is your guide here: if you address each part, you’ll understand the full story when it comes to customer experience; the human experience.

 CRM VS CXM